rayedchan/Connect-the-Dots/README.md

 * Dot placement will not be placed on the location of the mouse click if the user happens to re-size the browser.
 The users would have refresh the page if a specific window size is desired.

 ### Overview  ###
+This uses a brute force algorithm that generates all the possible graphs made from a given set of dots.

 1. Given N points, permute all the point-point (line segments) relations and all the possible cycle graphs that can be formulated.
-(TODO: May consider using Steinhaus–Johnson–Trotter algorithm on the fly approach => test permutation it immediately rather than storing all the results of the permutations.)

 2. For each permutation of a cycle graph, check to see if there are any intersection among the cycle graph's line segments excluding line segments connected by endpoint to endpoint.
-(TODO: Cleanup Line Segment Intersection algorithm).
 When a solution is found, call the Canvas APIs to make the lines.